rnwolf/jira-metrics-extract/README.rst

 ---------------

-Sometimes, you may want to perform more exploratory, ad-hoc analysis of the cycle data. `jira-cycle-extract` uses Python Pandas (http://pandas.pydata.org) to do most of its heavy lifting, and Pandas provides a rich environment for data science.
+Sometimes, you may want to perform more exploratory, ad-hoc analysis of the cycle data. `jira-metrics-extract` uses Python Pandas (http://pandas.pydata.org) to do most of its heavy lifting, and Pandas provides a rich environment for data science.